easifem/easifem.github.io/docs/docs-api/FEDOF/index.md

 # FEDOF

-Data type for finite element degree of freedoms.
+Data type for finite element degree of freedoms. `FEDOF_` defines the abstract node in finite element method.
+The basic steps of using this data type is given below.

+## Basic usage

+Constructor